CARTIN-WP2-4/kinova_test/README.md

 ### Setup
 For a smooth installation process, please follow the instructions in the same order as given below.
 #### Visual Studio Community
-Download and install Visual Studio Community 2019.
-For the current version (2022) or older versions (< 2019), please refer to this <a href="https://visualstudio.microsoft.com/downloads/">link</a>.
+Download and install Visual Studio Community 2019 from <a href="https://github.com/CARTIN-WP2-4/kinova_test/tree/main/Visual%20Studio%20Installer" target="_blank">here </a>.

 #### CMake
 Refere to the instructions <a href="https://cmake.org/install/">here</a> to install CMake depending on the platform you are using.
 For Windows users, please make sure that you select the option of adding CMake to the system PATH as shown below.